GermanPearls/time-tracker/readme.txt

 = 3.0.5 =
 * New Feature: Allowed for yearly recurring tasks
+* New Feature: Add dropdowns within front end tables for fields which only have a few options
 * Improvement: General code cleanup throughout
 * Fix: Pagination when filtering time log - correct final page count
 * Fix: Adjusted for single quotation marks in client name or project name